meteorlxy/vssue/packages/docs/src/guide/github.md

 # GitHub OAuth App

+> Vssue can also work with self-hosted GitHub Enterprise Server.
+Set the `baseURL` options to your Github URL.
+See [Options Reference - baseURL](../options/index.md#baseurl)

 ## Create a new OAuth App

 - Go to [Settings - Developer Settings - OAuth Apps](https://github.com/settings/developers)